salvatejero/cordova-liferay-plugin/README.md

 ## iOS
 - In iOS method invoke needs a last parameter NSError.
 I include it and show it in errorCallback.
-- In iOS methods name are different to Android API.
+- In iOS methods name are different to Android and WP API.
 You can choose whichever.

 ```
 Liferay.execute(successCallback, errorCallback, 'com.liferay.portal.model.User', 'getUserByEmailAddress', ['10154', 'test@liferay.com']);